-For every new investor searching for a profitable stock investment, the most common question remains – What is Negative P/E ratio & how does it affect your investment decision?
+For every new investor searching for a profitable stock investment, the most common question remains – What is the Negative P/E ratio & how does it affect your investment decision?
 If you’re also in the same situation, this article will help you to a great extent.

 There are some fundamentals of investing, like the PE ratio, that you should know before getting started with your investment.
 You can use a variety of ratios to gauge the performance of your stock market investments.